 A spontaneous rainforest journey

-Patricia Campbell, human resources director for Pro Bono Legal Advice, once had an employee leave the city where he was supposed to be entertaining clients.
+Patricia Campbell, human resources director for Pro Bono Legal Advice, once had an employee leave the city where they were supposed to entertain clients.

 “I once had an employee submit a $3,000 expense for taking a private limousine to a petrified rainforest three hours away from the city where he was supposed to be entertaining clients,” she said.
 “Obviously, this employee was terminated upon submission of this expense report.
-Over-padding an expense report is akin to embezzlement … It is unlawful."
-[Interested in better managing your business's expenses?
-Find out how to choose the right business expense tracking service.]
+Overpadding an expense report is akin to embezzlement … It is unlawful.”

 Editor’s note: Looking for accounting software to track your business expenses?
 Fill out the below questionnaire to have our vendor partners contact you with free information.